shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 where <i>m</i> is the slope and <i>c</i> is the x-intercept of the minute ventilation versus tidal volume plot.
 The data shows that the minute ventilation is constant above half of the vital capacity.
 Based on this observation, the
-%%Respiratory Model employs the linear relation given below to predict the target tidal volume from the minute ventilation.
+%Respiratory Model employs the linear relation given below to predict the target tidal volume from the minute ventilation.

 \f[V_{T} =\left\{\begin{array}{l} {c+\dot{V}_{E} /m,V_{T} \le V_{C} } \\ {0.5*V_{C} ,V_{T} >V_{C} } \end{array}\right. \f]